Last updated on November 16th, 2018

 Photomatix Coupon Code: aperlustphoto

-The main purpose of using Photomatix is to brighten the shadows and darken the highlights in poor lighting conditions using bracketed photos through exposure fusion or tone mapping.
+The main purpose of using Photomatix is to brighten the shadows and darken the highlights in high-dynamic lighting conditions using bracketed photos through exposure fusion or tone mapping.
 In addition, many photographers use it to give images a visually creative pop, especially to landscapes and cityscapes in my case.

 If you use other image-editing software, then learning how to use Photomatix will be easy as it has some similar adjustment settings like contrast, saturation, and temperature.
 It’s especially easier for Lightroom Classic CC users since Photomatix comes with a Lightroom plugin.
 The LR plugin allows you to export your photos from Lightroom to Photomatix and then import the HDR image from Photomatix to Lightroom without the need of a file folder.